bbauska/W3Cx-1of5-CSS.0x/README.md

 We're going to need a lot more tools than just the HTML tag name.

-So, in this module, we\'re going to talk about classes and IDs, pseudo-classes, contextual selectors, and then how you combine all these selectors together and understand the Cascading part of Cascading style sheets.
+In this module, we\'re going to talk about classes and IDs, pseudo-classes, contextual selectors, and then how you combine all these selectors together and understand the Cascading part of Cascading style sheets.

 <h3 id="ch3-1-2">3.1.2 Module 3 outline</h3>